-One of the major objectives of this study is to push the boundaries of current historical conceptions of migration in the early modern period by probing the mentalities of early modern migrants.
+One of the major objectives of this study is to push the boundaries of current historical conceptualizations and models of migration in the early modern period by probing the migrants’ mentalities.
 Historians of migration often classify and categorize migrants according to their intentions, the distance they travel, and the frequency of their migrations.
-Instead of trying to classify the members of Charles Irvine's circle, though, I plan to explore the range of life strategies they pursued and examine how they thought about those strategies and migration’s place in them.
+Instead of trying to classify migrants’ movements, this project explores the range of life strategies they pursued and asks how they thought about those strategies and migration’s place in them.
 For Irvine and many other Scots, migration was a way to further one’s chances and make one’s fortune.
 His chief correspondent in London, George Ouchterlony, thought of it in terms of ambition.
-Those who were ambitious (Ouchterlony claimed not to be) and seeking to rise, would migrate and those who were not, like himself, would choose not to.
-Others may not have seen the world the way George Ouchterlony did.
-I would suggest, however, that like Ouchterlony they did possess a similarly flexible conception of migration and its place in their lives.
-It is these broader conceptions or mentalities that I would like to capture by focusing on the life strategies of this group of individuals.
+Those who were ambitious and seeking to rise, would migrate.
+Those with less aspiration would, like Ouchterlony, choose not to.
+Not all saw the world in this way, and this outlook did not fully encompass Ouchterlony’s mentality of migration.
+But like Ouchterlony, they inhabited flexible conceptions of migration and its place in their lives.
+It is these broader conceptions or mentalities that this project is capturing.

-place of global migration within European culture that includes the
+project is revaluing the place of global migration within European culture to

-impact of non-European cultures, an often neglected dimension of the
+include the impact of non-European cultures, often neglected in early modern

-interpretations of the place of the migration narrative in the lives of
+offering new interpretations of the place of the migration narrative in early

-To link individual lives more surely to the larger concerns of migration’s cultural impact, I am looking comparatively at the effects migration had on a broad spectrum of communities and senses of community.
-In the spirit of recent work on the Atlantic world and the Indian Ocean trading zone, I plan to explore the connections of Irvine and his circle to the communities and concepts of community with which they engaged.
+The project also seeks to link individual lives more surely to the larger concerns of migration’s cultural impact, and looks comparatively at the effects migration had on a broad spectrum of communities and senses of community.
+In the spirit of recent work on the Atlantic world and the Indian Ocean trading zone, the project is exploring the connections of Irvine and his circle to the communities and concepts of community with which they engaged.

-Broadly speaking there were four kinds of community in the world of Charles Irvine.
+Broadly speaking there were four kinds of community in Charles Irvine’s world.
 The most prominent among these various communities from the standpoint of scholarly work are the nation and the ethnic group.
-At a completely different level, historians have also examined migration’s influence on individual communities: cities, towns, villages and even larger collectivities like colonies or regions.
-A cross between these previous two communities, the ethnic enclave, has also been important in the historiography of early modern migration.
-Finally, a fourth kind of community has also featured in the world of the migrant, although scholars have not always recognized it as a community: trading companies like the Swedish, Dutch, and English East India Companies.
+At a completely different level, historians have also examined migration’s influence on individual communities: cities, towns, villages, and even larger collectivities like colonies or regions.
+Across between these previous two communities, the ethnic enclave, has also been important in the historiography of early modern migration.
+Finally, a fourth kind of community has also featured in the world of the migrant, although scholars have not always recognized it as a community: trading companies like the Austrian Netherlands, Dutch, English, French, and Swedish East India Companies.
 These companies were much more than political and economic extensions of the states that sponsored them, as recent work on their cultural impact has shown.

-The extent to which the design of this study makes such comparisons possible is one of its great strengths.
-While scholars have considered the roles played by various types of community in migration, they have shown less interest in interconnecting them.
-By looking at such inter-relationships this study sheds new light on the relationships between the European metropol and the increasing number of non-European communities connected to it.
-This comparative perspective can also draw out the relative importance of different kinds of community to migrants and to migration and put them more fundamentally in the narrative of migration.
-Lastly, the study shows more clearly the role in early modern migration of perennial cultural interlopers like the Scots, a phenomenon whose impact remains as yet unresolved.
+The extent to which this study’s design makes such comparisons possible is one of its great strengths.
+By looking at such inter-relationships this study is shedding new light on the relationships between the European metropole and the increasing number of non-European communities connected to it.
+This comparative perspective is also drawing out the relative importance of different kinds of community to migrants and to migration, putting them more fundamentally in the migration narrative.
+Lastly, the study shows more clearly the role in early modern migration of insider-outsider status within migration systems, a phenomenon whose impact remains as yet unresolved.